S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 Had Jenny shared more context - explaining where logs ultimately needed to go and why - James and Jay might have adjusted their approach or even suggested better solutions based on their ground-level perspective.
 Additionally, this would give them a sense of ownership and purpose beyond the immediate task.

-This simple example illustrates how information flows in organizations directly impact effectiveness, innovation, and team member satisfaction.
+This simple example illustrates how information flows in organizations directly impact effectiveness, innovation, and team member satisfaction[^7].

 ## Creating space for diversity and inclusion